Relational Network Theory: Overview

 In contrast to generativist approaches to linguistics, Stratificational Linguistics does not support the notion of an autonomous stratum for syntax.
 Instead, the term 'lexicogrammar', borrowed from Systemic Functional Linguistics, is preferred because Stratificational Linguistics suggests that syntactic categories are merely labels for classifying different types of lexemes but do not actually play any role in the realization of the lexemes.
 Rather, it is posited that what is traditionally called 'syntax' is simply the result of what orderings or sequences of lexemes are possible in the lexicogrammatical system of an individual person.
 In other words, there is no need to posit a separate stratum for syntax to account for syntactic phenomena.
 It has been further suggested that each lexeme has its own syntactic pattern which determines how it combines with other lexemes, a stance shared with Construction Grammar.

-Relational networks

-Linguistic units in Stratificational Linguistics are conceptualised as relational networks.
+Linguistic units in RNT are conceptualised as relational networks.
 Simply put, a linguistic unit at any stratum is defined in relation to other units.
 For example, the phonemic sequence /bɔɪ/ may be analyzed as a network node which is activated when the nodes for /b/, /ɔ/ and /ɪ/ are also activated.
-Similarly, the node for the sequence /tɔɪ/ gets activated when /t/, /ɔ/ and /ɪ/ are also activated.
-The two sequences /bɔɪ/ and /tɔɪ/ are defined in relation to the set of phoneme nodes /t/, /b/, /ɔ/ and /ɪ/, and their relationships can be graphed as a relational network diagram.
+Similarly, the node for the sequence /thɔɪ/ gets activated when /th/, /ɔ/ and /ɪ/ are also activated.
+The two sequences /bɔɪ/ and /thɔɪ/ are defined in relation to the set of phoneme nodes /th/, /b/, /ɔ/ and /ɪ/, and their relationships can be graphed as a relational network diagram.